Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Multiple data on epidemics

 \subsubsection{Dependency between data streams across time}

 Another challenge is given by delays between events: severe events usually do not happen simultaneously.
-More likely, there will be some time elapsing between events of increasing severity; this could lead to, for example, cases detected in severity layer $ \textsc{j} $ at time $ t $, be present in data on layer $ \textsc{k} $ at some time $ t+s , s\geq 0$ with some chance.
-This introduces dependence not only between observations at different levels of severity at the same time, but also across time.
+More likely, there will be some time elapsing between events of increasing severity; this could lead to, for example, cases detected upon their hospitalisation at time $ t $ also being present in data on \ac{IC} admission at some time $ t+s , s\geq 0$ .
+This introduces additional dependence between observations across time.

-To include delays, a new notation is introduced: denote by $ {}^\textsc{j}_tX^\textsc{k} $ the number of people that will eventually experience severe event $ \textsc{k} $, having already experienced event $ \textsc{j} $ at $ t $; and by $ {}^\textsc{j}_tX^\textsc{k}_s $ the number of people that experience event $ \textsc{k} $ at time $ s $, having already experienced event $ \textsc{j} $ at $ t $.
-Thus, the subscript and superscript on the right side denote the time and type of final events and the ones on the left side denote the time and type of a previous event.
-When only the right superscript/subscript is reported, e.g. $ X^\textsc{k}_t $, as in the previous section, this denotes the number of people experiencing event $ \textsc{k} $ at $ t $ irrespectively from the time of previous event, which can be obtained summing over the number of people experiencing event $ j $ at the previous event times: $ X^\textsc{k}_s = \sum_{t\leq s} {}^\textsc{j}_tX^\textsc{k}_s $.
+To see this, consider the example of hospitalisation and \ac{IC} admissions as events of increasing severity occurring in succession.
+Let $X^{\textsc{ic}|\textsc{h}_t} $ be the number of people that will eventually experience \ac{IC} admission ($ \textsc{ic} $), having already experienced hospitalisation at $ t $ ; and let $ X^{\textsc{ic}|\textsc{h}_t}_s $ be the subset experiencing \ac{IC} admission at time $ s\geq t $.